 There are still a number of Battlefield 1 problems plaguing Xbox One, PS4 and PC owners as we push into the new year.

-Despite DICE’s best efforts, Battlefield 1 problems continue to emerge on all three platforms and the developer has a lot of work to do ahead of its next major Battlefield 1 DLC release (Turning Tides) later this year.
+Despite DICE’s best efforts, Battlefield 1 problems continue to emerge on all three platforms and the developer has a lot of work to do ahead of its last Battlefield 1 DLC release (Apocalypse) in 2018.

 How to Fix Battlefield 1 Installation Problems